What is this medication

 Does Ketorolac make you sleepy?

-Is it safe to take if I am pregnant?
+Is it safe to take while pregnant?

 Expert Verified Content